 As per Section 135 of the companies at 2013, the Company needs to spend 2% of its average net profit for the immediately preceding three financial years on corporate social responsibility (CSR) activities.
 The Company has incurred CSR expenditure on activities specified in Schedule VII of the Companies act, 2013.

-(a) Gross amount required to be spent by the company during the year Rs 1,505 (2017-18 Rs 1,214)
+(a) Gross amount required to be spent by the company during the year is Rs 1,640 actual and spent 2019-20 Rs 1,653

 (b) Amount spent during the year on: